A Guide to Using Muriatic Acid for Pool Maintenance

 Does muriatic acid kill algae?

 Muriatic acid will not directly kill algae when added to a pool.
-However, using it to balance the pH level will allow the chlorine in the pool to work properly and that will kill any algae.
+However, using it to balance the pH level will allow the chlorine in the pool to work correctly, and that will kill any algae.